jskinn/rvchallenge-evaluation/README.md

 This code is structured as a CodaLab scoring program.

-The main method is contained in `evaluate.py`, which takes an input directory and output directory as command-line arguments.
-The input directory must contain a submission in a folder called 'res', which is read by the submission loader (`submission_loader.py`), and the ground truth information read by the ground truth loader (`gt_loader.py`).
+To run code as done within codalab, run `evaluate_codalab.py`, which takes an input directory and output directory as command-line arguments.
+The input directory must contain a submission in a folder called 'res', which is read by the submission loader (`submission_loader.py`), and the ground truth information in a folder called 'ref', which is read by the ground truth loader (`gt_loader.py`).
 The resulting intermediate objects are defined in `data_holders.py`, and are passed to `pdq.py` to perform the evaluation.